A chimney flue is very important because it carries dangerous

 byproducts of combustion out of your home.
 Fires have been used for warmth for centuries, and over time our knowledge of what needs to be done in order to keep the chimney safe has evolved.
-A dirty or damaged chimney can be potentially destructive in that it can cause a chimney fire which can significantly damage your home and hurt or kill those who live inside of it.
+A dirty or damaged chimney can be potentially destructive in that it can cause chimney fires which can significantly damage your home and hurt or kill those who live inside of it.

 A chimney fire occurs when a fire actually moves up into the flue system so that it is not burning only in the specially designed firebox, it is burning in the chimney itself.
-A chimney is designed to hold the hot gases that are byproducts of burning a fire.
-It is not designed to hold a fire.
+A chimney is designed to hold the hot gases that are byproducts of burning fire.
+It is not designed to hold fire.

 The worst part about the incredible damage that a chimney fire can cause is the fact that it was completely preventable in the first place.
 A properly working and designed chimney is capable of ventilating the extremely hot gases that are the byproducts of combustion.
-However, when the flue system is missing mortar joints or has cracks, a chimney fire is able to happen because the fire is able to catch the wood framing of the home.
+However, when the flue system is missing mortar joints or has cracks, a chimney fire is able to happen.
+This is because the fire is able to catch the wood framing of the home.

 Creosote buildup is another condition conducive to a chimney fire occurring.
 Any amount of creosote is capable of being caught on fire.
 An excessive buildup is particularly bothersome to chimney professionals.
 This is because this provides a chimney fire plenty of fuel to burn for a long time, potentially causing destruction.